javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     It means that `||` processes its arguments until the first truthy value is reached, and then the value is returned immediately, without even touching the other argument.

-    That importance of this feature becomes obvious if an operand isn't just a value, but an expression with a side effect, such as a variable assignment or a function call.
+    The importance of this feature becomes obvious if an operand isn't just a value, but an expression with a side effect, such as a variable assignment or a function call.

     In the example below, only the second message is printed: